vatpac-technology/sops/docs/controller-skills/sequencing.md

 ## Holding
 Holding is the final delaying action, useful for when a delay of 6 minutes or more is required.
 Published Holds exist on common useful holding fixes all around Australia, usually either at the Feeder Fix, or a waypoint before the Feeder Fix.
 Locations of Published Holds can be found on ERC Charts.

+Typically 1 standard holding pattern takes 6 minutes.

 !!! example
-    **YWE:** "BNZ135, Showing an 8 minute delay at ARBEY.
-Fly published hold at APPLE, when ready, descend to reach F250 by APPLE."
+    **YWE:** "BNZ135, hold at APPLE, maintain FL200."
-    **BNZ135:** "Fly Published hold at APPLE, when ready, descend to reach F250 by APPLE, BNZ135"
+    **BNZ135:** "Hold at APPLE, maintain FL200, BNZ135"
     ...
-    **YWE:** "BNZ135, Cancel hold, cleared APPLE, ARBEY, to rejoin the STAR, when ready, descend via STAR to A090, QNH 1013"
+    **YWE:** "BNZ135, cancel hold, cleared APPLE, ARBEY, to rejoin the STAR, when ready, descend via STAR to A090, QNH 1013"
     **BNZ135:** "Cancel hold, cleared APPLE, ARBEY, to rejoin the STAR, when ready, descend via STAR to A090, QNH 1013, BNZ135"

-Using standard `AIP GEN 3.4` phraseology *"Hold at (waypoint)"*, lends itself to pilots unfamiliar with the published hold procedures being less likely to speak up, and more likely to just do whatever they want.
-This is why it is preferred that instead, the phrase *"Fly published hold at (waypoint)"* is used, to give the pilot a chance to let the controller know that they're not sure what the instruction means.
-In this instance, and if you need to hold at a non-published point, Utilise the full `AIP GEN 3.4` hold phraseology:
+Although the phraseology *"Hold at (waypoint)"* is standardised from the AIP `AIP GEN 3.4`, it could mean pilots who are not familiar with published holding patterns do not fly the hold you were expecting them to.
+In this case, use specific instructions which gives more detail about the holding pattern.
+This is also applicable to holding at fixes where there is no published hold.

 !!! example
-    **ELW:** "VOZ888, Showing a 7 minute delay at LIZZI.
-Hold at NABBA, Inbound track 224 degrees, Left hand pattern, Outbound time 2 minutes.
-When ready, descend to reach F250 by NABBA."
+    **ELW:** "VOZ888, hold at NABBA, inbound track 224 degrees, left hand pattern, outbound time 2 minutes, maintain FL200."
-    **VOZ888:** "Hold at NABBA, Inbound track 224 degrees, Left hand pattern, Outbound time 2 minutes.
-When ready, descend to reach F250 by NABBA, VOZ888"
+    **VOZ888:** "Hold at NABBA, inbound track 224 degrees, left hand pattern, outbound time 2 minutes, maintain FL200,VOZ888"
     ...
     **ELW:** "VOZ888, Cancel hold, cleared NABBA, BULLA, TAREX, LIZZI, to rejoin the STAR, maintain F300"
     **VOZ888:** "Cancel hold, cleared NABBA, BULLA, TAREX, LIZZI, to rejoin the STAR, maintain F300, VOZ888"

+It may be prudent to use another form of delaying action, other than holding, with aircraft that appear to be unable to fly a hold (use vectors).